Gavur Castle

 Gavur Castle, formerly known as Ghiaour and Giaour castle, all meaning infidel's castle (from Gavur), is a castle located in the Dereköy neighborhood of Haymana, on the road to the Kara Ömerli neighborhood.

 History

-As a result of the researches, it was determined that it was built between 1600 and 1700 BC, during the years when the Hittites ruled.
-There are 2 distinct soldier reliefs on the outer walls of the castle and a woman depiction that can hardly be seen with the naked eye today.
+Researchers determined that it was built between 1600 and 1700 BC, during the years when the Hittites ruled.
+There are 2 distinct soldier reliefs on the outer walls of the castle and a depiction of a female figure that can hardly be seen with the naked eye today.
 The excavation of the Gavur Castle was at the request of Atatürk.